ProductivityTools-TrainingLog/ProductivityTools.SportsTracker.SDK/README.md

 # Sports Tracker SDK

-Library exposes methods which allow to manage trainings on the https://sports-tracker.com/ webiste.
+Library exposes methods which allow to manage trainings on the https://sports-tracker.com/ website.
 <!--more-->

  ```C#